 Work in Canada: Top 7 Seven Jobs in 2018

-Canada’s job situation isn’t looking half bad these days, with the unemployment rate hitting 6.6 per cent in February, its lowest level in two years.
-The country added a stellar 105,000 full-time jobs last month, and overall employment is up 1.6 per cent over the past year, beating population growth.
+Canada’s job situation isn’t looking half bad these days, with the unemployment rate hitting 6.6 percent in February, its lowest level in two years.
+The country added a stellar 105,000 full-time jobs last month, and overall employment is up 1.6 percent over the past year, beating population growth.

 Turns out, the top salaries can range dramatically from city to city, as can the jobs that offer them.
 But there are a few common themes.
-Education and specialised skills are a must.
+Education and specialized skills are a must.
 Not surprisingly, medical professionals rank highly almost everywhere.
 Engineers do well in many cities, as do information technology professionals.

 2. Informatics security analyst

 The median salary that is expected starts from $64,000 annually.
 The education that you will require is a bachelor’s degree in computer science or in a field that is related.
 Some jobs might require a Master’s degree in this field.
 The perspective that you need to have for this job is that more and more data requires much more information security, as explained by Boswell.
-This job is totally about ensuring the security of systems and network of the companies.
+This job is totally about ensuring the security of the systems and networks of the companies.
 You must love computer science if you want to be in this field.
-Nova Scotia, New Brunswick, Ontario, Nunavut and Québec will have the most demand for this job.
+Nova Scotia, New Brunswick, Ontario, Nunavut, and Québec will have the most demand for this job.

 3. Market research analyst

 The median salary that is expected starts from $50,000 annually.
-The education that you will require is a Bachelor’s degree in marketing, market research or statistics.
-The perspective that you need to have for this job is that because of the constant market flux this job is one of the best jobs of future, as rightly said by Boswell.
+The education that you will require is a Bachelor’s degree in marketing, market research, or statistics.
+The perspective that you need to have for this job is that because of the constant market flux this job is one of the best jobs of the future, as rightly said by Boswell.
 With the passing time, new competitors are setting foot in the market so companies need to buckle up to be on top and also be aware of who is buying the products.
 You are best for this job if you have critical thinking skills and analytical minds.
-There will be an expected limited growth in the P.E.I and Saskatchewan.
+There will be expected limited growth in the P.E.I and Saskatchewan.
 The cities with booming industries will be Hamilton-Niagara and Ottawa.

 4. Construction manager

 The median salary that is expected starts from $85,000 annually.
-The education that you will require is a college or university education in construction management, civil engineering or a field that is related or an apprenticeship.
+The education that you will require is a college or university education in construction management, civil engineering, or a field that is related or an apprenticeship.
 The perspective that you need to have for this job is that although this job is in very high demand now if the demand sinks, this job might not be as reliable as others.
 This job will suit the people with leadership qualities in them and who would like to work outside.
-New Brunswick, Manitoba, Nunavut, the Northwest Territories and Ontario are provinces with expectations of good growth.
-The only province with a predictable poor demand is Alberta.
+New Brunswick, Manitoba, Nunavut, the Northwest Territories, and Ontario are provinces with expectations of good growth.
+The only province with a predictable poor demand in Alberta.

 5. Registered nurse